casinca/LLM-quest/llm_quest/alignment/grpo/gameplan.md

 # TODO

--  GRPO training loop sampling responses from single prompt at a time works ✅.
+~~-  GRPO training loop sampling responses from single prompt at a time works ✅.~~

-- Multi prompt will require significant more work, both methods will handle parrallel generations:
+- ~~Multi prompt will require significant more work, both methods will handle parrallel generations:~~
-    - in both case, we will have to interleave the prompts (* num_samples) for efficient parallel generations.
+    - ~~in both case, we will have to interleave the prompts (* num_samples) for efficient parallel generations.~~
-    - simple multi prompt (prompt + generated responses have the same length, assuming they are all prompt+max gen length):
+    - ~~simple multi prompt (prompt + generated responses have the same length, assuming they are all prompt+max gen~~ length):
-        - We need to change the initial @rasbt collate func to also retrieve a mask for padded tokens only. the attn masks currently mask padded tokens but also the prompt, which isn't good here. we just need to mask the padded tokens.
+        - ~~We need to change the initial @rasbt collate func to also retrieve a mask for padded tokens only. the attn masks currently mask padded tokens but also the prompt, which isn't good here. we just need to mask the padded tokens.~~
-        - need to see if rest of the loop works the same
+        - ~~need to see if rest of the loop works the same~~

     - multi prompt (prompt+ generated shouldn't have the same length)
       - we need to redo the generation function from scratch... to handle variable parallel generations, shorter responses are padded with eos tokens while generating longer responses.
-      - we also need to change the collate function same as simple multi prompt.
+      - ~~we also need to change the collate function same as simple multi prompt~~.
-      - will need to change the response collator?
+      - ~~will need to change the response collator?~~
-      - will probably need to rework the grpo training loop
+      - ~~will probably need to rework the grpo training loop~~

-- all GRPOs, constraint the loss only on reward mask/generated tokens and not prompt+generated tokens.
+~~- all GRPOs, constrain the loss only on reward mask/generated tokens and not prompt+generated tokens.~~

 - add docstrings to all functions
+- clean up the test code + comments
+- README

 polishing:
   - add `num_batch` and `eval_iter` for reward_model_evaluation()